Home » About » FAQs

 • Psychological/Educational Evaluations, if applicable

 Students will be placed in classes as indicated below and must be 3, 4, 5, etc. years of age before/on August 31st in order to be admitted into a grade level.
-Below is a chart showing how classes are organized at Ambrit compared to the UK and USA systems.
+Below is a chart showing how classes are organised at Ambrit compared to the UK and US systems.

 Age (on 31 August) AMBRIT UK USA